-- Pain that continues when you are not standing or bearing any weight on your heel.
+- Pain that continues when you aren't standing or bearing any weight on your heel.

 - A heel injury that results in pain when you put weight on your heel.

-- Heel pain that does not getter better after a week, even though you have tried rest, ice, over-the-counter pain medicine (such as ibuprofen or acetaminophen), and other home treatment.
+- Heel pain that doesn't getter better after a week, even though you have tried rest, ice, over-the-counter pain medicine (such as ibuprofen or acetaminophen), and other home treatment.

-Call your doctor if you have been diagnosed with plantar fasciitis and the home treatment you agreed on is not helping to control your heel pain.
+Call your doctor if you've been diagnosed with plantar fasciitis and the home treatment you agreed on is not helping to control your heel pain.